Charles Cooke (basketball)

 Charles Cooke III (born July 1, 1994) is an American professional basketball player who last played for the Sioux Falls Skyforce of the NBA G League.
-He played college basketball for both James Madison University and the University of Dayton.
+He played college basketball for the James Madison Dukes and Dayton Flyers.

 High school career

 Throughout his high school years, he played basketball at the Trenton Catholic Academy in his home state.
 In his junior year, he averaged 6.8 points and 0.7 rebounds per game in 23 games played there.
 During his senior year, he increased his production to 14.1 points and 1.0 rebounds per game in 28 games played.
 After graduating from high school, he committed to playing for James Madison University at the Colonial Athletic Association.

 College career

 In his freshman season, he averaged 5.8 points and 2.8 rebounds per game in 32 games played for the Dukes.
 He improved his production in his sophomore year, averaging 14.3 points, 5.0 rebounds, 1.7 assists, and 1.4 steals per game in 30 games played for James Madison.
 After his sophomore season, he sat out what would have originally been his junior year to transfer to the University of Dayton at the Atlantic 10 Conference.
 In his first season at Dayton, Cooke averaged 15.6 points, 5.8 rebounds, 1.8 assists, 1.3 steals, and 1.2 blocks per game in 32 games played.
 Finally, in his senior year, he averaged 15.8 points, 5.1 rebounds, 2.8 assists, 1.1 steals, and 1.0 blocks per game in 29 games played.
 During his time at Dayton, he became the only player to have two seasons with averages of 1 assist, 1 steal, and 1 block per game with 37.5% three-point shooting and 5 free-throw attempts per game.